We live in an interconnected world. Random events occurring in far off countries may have ramifications in other parts of the world.

 From the foregoing, airlines make most sense as strategic national assets.
 Which is why it is asinine to entertain rumours of powerful families as corruptly being behind the lease of aircraft to KQ.
 Because airlines operate on margins of up to five per cent, it would be one heck of a dumb decision for individuals to invest billions of shillings on a thin margins business that is susceptible to demand shocks.

-Writer is a Public Policy Analyst
+The writer is a Public Policy Analyst